What is Aneurysm

 Can it be prevented?

 This is mostly due to atherosclerosis and can be prevented by:

 - Cholesterol under control.

-- Eat healthy well balanced diet rich in fruit and vegetables, unrefined carbohydrates, high fibre diet, good quality fats, lean proteins.
+- Eat a healthy well-balanced diet rich in fruit and vegetables, unrefined carbohydrates, high fiber diet, good quality fats, lean proteins.

 - Control body weight.